itsnotgunnar/zshrc-config/README.md

 To use this configuration on a macOS system, follow these steps:

 1. Ensure you have Zsh and Git installed on your system.
-If not, you can install them using Homebrew with `brew install zsh git`.
+If not, you can install them using Homebrew with `brew install zsh git ruby ruby-dev`.

 2. Install Ruby and the colorls gem.
-You can do this with `brew install ruby` and then `gem install colorls`.
+You can do this with `brew install ruby ruby-dev` and then `sudo gem install colorls`.

 3. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.